cwolock/survML/README.md

     @article{wolock2025investigating,
-      title={Investigating symptom duration using current status data: a case study of post-acute COVID-19 syndrome}, author={Wolock, Charles J and Jacob, Susan and Bennett, Julia C and Elias-Warren, Anna and O'Hanlon, Jessica and Kenny, Avi and Jewell, Nicholas P and Rotnitzky, Andrea and Weil, Ana A and Chu, Helen Y and Carone, Marco}, journal={Epidemiology},
+      title={Investigating symptom duration using current status data: a case study of post-acute COVID-19 syndrome}, author={Wolock, Charles J and Jacob, Susan and Bennett, Julia C and Elias-Warren, Anna and O'Hanlon, Jessica and Kenny, Avi and Jewell, Nicholas P and Rotnitzky, Andrea and Cole, Stephen R and Weil, Ana A and Chu, Helen Y and Carone, Marco}, journal={Epidemiology},
       year={2025},
       doi={10.1097/EDE.0000000000001882}